Persistence Diagrams as Diagrams: A Categorification of the Stability Theorem: Introduction

-The induced matching theorem can be viewed as a categorification of the stability theorem; see \cref{Remark:Functoriality_Is_The_Heart} below.
-To formulate and prove the induced matching theorem, in \cite{bauer2015induced} we considered the category whose objects are barcodes and whose morphisms are arbitrary matchings.
-In the present note, we introduce a different category of barcodes, denoted by $ \Barc$, with the same collection of objects but a smaller collection of morphisms and a slightly different composition operation, such that there exists an equivalence of categories $\E:\Barc\to\MatchingCat^\RCat$ extending the correspondence between barcodes and functors $\RCat\to \MatchingCat$ given by Edelsbrunner, Jab{\l}onski, and Mrozek \cite{edelsbrunner2013persistent}.
-We use this latter category of barcodes to further develop the categorical viewpoint on the stability theorem: We give simple reformulations of both the induced matching and algebraic stability theorems, which make clear for the first time that both results can be understood as the preservation of certain categorical structure.
-We first state our reformulation of the induced matching theorem.
-For $\A$ a category with zero object, we will say that a diagram $M:\RCat\to \A$ is \emph{$\delta$-trivial} if for all $t \in \R$, the (categorical) image of the internal morphism $M_{t,t+\delta}:M_t\to M_{t+\delta}$ exists and is trivial.
-The empty set is the zero object in $\MatchingCat$; we say a barcode $\C$ is $\delta$-trivial if $E(\C)$ is $\delta$-trivial.
-Using the definition of the equivalence $E$ given below in \cref{Sec:BarcodesAsDiagrams}, it is not hard to check that $\C$ is $\delta$-trivial if and only if each interval of $\C$ is contained in some half-open interval of length $\delta$.
-Similarly, a persistence module $M$ is $\delta$-trivial if and only if $\B{M}$ is $\delta$-trivial.
+\begin{definition}[$\delta$-trivial morphisms] For $\A$ a pointed category (i.e., a category with a zero object) and $\delta\geq 0$, we say that a diagram $M:\RCat\to \A$ is \emph{$\delta$-trivial} if for all $t \in \R$, the internal morphism $M_{t,t+\delta}:M_t\to M_{t+\delta}$ is a zero morphism, i.e., it factors through the zero object.
+The empty set is the zero object in $\MatchingCat$; we say a barcode $\C$ is $\delta$-trivial if $\barcToDgm(\C)$ is $\delta$-trivial. \end{definition} Note that $M=0$ if and only if $M$ is $0$-trivial.
+Using the definition of the equivalence $\barcToDgm$ given below in \cref{Subsec:BarcodesAsDiagrams}, it is straightforward to check that a barcode $\C$ is $\delta$-trivial if and only if each interval of $\C$ is contained in some half-open interval of length $\delta$.
+Moreover, a persistence module $M$ is $\delta$-trivial if and only if $\B(M)$ is $\delta$-trivial.